JBercich/BBBC039/README.md

 Beyond the reproducible implementation provided in the `bbbc039` directory using PyTorch, a [concise report](report/main.pdf) was written (6 pages), and all results were logged on a public [WnB experiment project](https://wandb.ai/joshbercich/BBBC039) where appropriate plots and artifacts can be accessed.

 - Inference examples during the training process of two RandAugment models for the medium network size.
-Images are from different training epochs.
+Images are shown at different sequential training epoch validation stages.

 <p align="center" width="100%">
 <img src='figures/epoch-inference.png' width='400' align='center'>
 </p>

-- Attached ground truth labels to the previous model at each respectively logged epoch.

 <p align="center" width="100%">
 <img src='figures/epoch-labels.png' width='400' align='center'>